-With more than 160 members in 61 countries, ICIJ is dedicated to investigating cross-border crime, corruption, and the accountability of power.
+Founded in 1997, ICIJ was launched as a project of the Center for Public Integrity to extend the Center’s style of watchdog journalism, focusing on issues that do not stop at national frontiers: cross-border crime, corruption, and the accountability of power.
 Backed by the Center and its computer-assisted reporting specialists, public records experts, fact-checkers and lawyers, ICIJ reporters and editors provide real-time resources and state-of-the-art tools and techniques to journalists around the world.

 The news media, hobbled by short attention spans and lack of resources, are even less of a match for those who would harm the public interest.
 Broadcast networks and major newspapers have closed foreign bureaus, cut travel budgets, and disbanded investigative teams.
-At a time of unparalleled globalization, we are losing our eyes and ears around the world precisely when we need them most.
+We are losing our eyes and ears around the world precisely when we need them most.

 Meanwhile, in many developing countries, investigative reporters are killed, threatened, or imprisoned with alarming regularity.
 Amazingly unbowed by these life-and-death realities, journalists are in dire need of help from colleagues abroad, many of whom do similar work and can offer support.

-ICIJ projects are typically staffed by teams ranging from as few as three to as many as 20 reporters spread around the world.
+ICIJ projects are typically staffed by teams ranging from as few as three to as many as over 100 reporters spread around the world.
 These journalists work with counterparts in other countries and with our Washington, D.C., staff to report, edit, and produce groundbreaking multimedia reports that adhere to the highest standards of fairness and accuracy.

 Over the years, our teams have exposed the names behind secretive offshore companies and trusts in tax havens, smuggling by multinational tobacco companies and by organized crime syndicates; investigated private military cartels, asbestos companies, and climate change lobbyists; and broke new ground by publicizing details of Iraq and Afghanistan war contracts.